Playford as beautifully drawn for us by Jennie Nix:

 To complement the lovely map, the Village Recorder and Historian Brian Seward is compiling a history of each featured house.

-This is quite a task but for the moment if you click on Archway House, Airy's Cottage, Foxboro Cottage, The Miller's House, Glenham, Bridge Cottage, Church Corner Cottage, Lower Lodge, Glenham, Hill House, Brook Lane Cottages or Playford Hall on the map there is a comprehensive description of their history and origins.
+This is quite a task but for the moment if you click on Archway House, Airy's Cottage, Foxboro Cottage, The Miller's House, Glenham, Bridge Cottage, Church Corner Cottage, Lower Lodge, Glenham, Hill House, Brook Lane Cottages, The Old Post Office or Playford Hall on the map there is a comprehensive description of their history and origins.
 Please note that some of the files (particularly Archway House and Airy's Cottage) are large files and will take a while to download.

 Keep checking from time to time for updates on the other houses.